 Myopia management technology at Boardwalk Eye Care in Cambridge, Ontario

-Myopia management is a set of treatments that slow how quickly a child’s nearsightedness gets worse — not just a stronger prescription each visit.
-At Boardwalk Eye Care it’s guided by Dr. Sarah Fong, O.D., with a personalized plan for your child, serving Cambridge and the Waterloo Region.
+Myopia management uses personalized treatments to slow the progression of childhood nearsightedness — not simply provide stronger glasses each year.
+At Boardwalk Eye Care, care is guided by Dr. Sarah Fong, O.D., with a personalized plan for your child, serving Cambridge and the Waterloo Region.

 Book a Myopia Assessment